Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Preliminaries

 \subsection{Vanishing cycles}

 In this section we will follow the exposition of vanishing cycles given in the first chapter of \cite{Raj} - we give some details to fix ideas and notation.
-Let $\OO$ be a characteristic zero Henselian discrete valuation ring, residue field $k$ of characteristic $l$, fraction field $L$.
-Let $\cX\rightarrow S=\Spec(\OO)$ be a proper, generically smooth curve with reduced special fibre, and define $\Sigma$ to be the set of singular points on $\cX\otimes \overline{k}$.
-Moreover assume that a neighbourhood of each point $x \in \Sigma$ is \'etale locally isomorphic over $S$ to $\Spec(\OO[t_1,t_2]/(t_1 t_2 - a_x))$ with $a_x$ a non-zero element of $\OO$ with valuation $e_x=v(a_x)>0$.
-Define morphisms $i$ and $j$ to be the inclusions:
+Let $\OO$ be a characteristic zero Henselian discrete valuation ring, with residue field $k$ of characteristic $l$, and fraction field $L$.
+Let $\cX\rightarrow S=\Spec(\OO)$ be a proper, generically smooth curve with reduced special fibre, and define $\Sigma$ to be the set of singular points on the geometric special fibre $\cXs:= \cX\times_S \Spec(\overline{k})$.
+We also write $\cXe$ for the geometric generic fibre $\cX\times_S \Spec(\overline{L})$.
+We assume that a neighbourhood of each point $x \in \Sigma$ is \'etale locally isomorphic over $S$ to $\Spec(\OO[t_1,t_2]/(t_1 t_2 - a_x))$ with $a_x$ a non-zero element of $\OO$ with valuation $e_x=v(a_x)>0$.
+Define morphisms $i$ and $j$ to be the natural maps:

-For $\FF$ a constructible torsion sheaf on $\cX$, with torsion prime to $l$, the Grothendieck (or Leray) spectral sequence for the composition of the two functors $\Gamma(\cX,-)$ and $j_*$ gives an identification Applying the proper base change theorem we also have The natural adjunction $id\implies R(j)_*j^*$ gives a morphism $i^*\FF \rightarrow i^*R(j)_*j^*\FF$ of complexes on $\cX\otimes\overline{k}$.
+For $\FF$ a constructible torsion sheaf on $\cX$, with torsion prime to $l$, the Grothendieck (or Leray) spectral sequence for the composition of the two functors $\Gamma(\cX,-)$ and $j_*$ gives an identification Applying the proper base change theorem we also have The natural adjunction $id\implies R(j)_*j^*$ gives a morphism $i^*\FF \rightarrow i^*R(j)_*j^*\FF$ of complexes on $\cXs$.
 We denote by $R\Phi(\FF)$ the mapping cone of this morphism (the complex of \emph{vanishing cycles}), and denote by $R\Psi(\FF)$ the complex $i^*R(j)_*j^*\FF$ (the complex of \emph{nearby cycles}).
 There is a distinguished triangle whence a long exact sequence of cohomology As on page 36 of \cite{Raj} there is a \emph{specialisation exact sequence}, with `$(1)$' denoting a Tate twist of the $\Gal(\overline{L}/L)$ action:

 We can extend the above results to lisse \'etale $\Z_p$-sheaves ($p \ne l$), by taking inverse limits of the exact sequences for the sheaves $\FF/p^i\FF$.
 Since our groups satisfy the Mittag-Leffler condition we preserve exactness.
 In particular we obtain the specialisation exact sequence (\ref{speces}) for $\FF$.
 From now on $\FF$ will denote a $\Z_p$-sheaf, and we define